-In order to provide accurate information about a number of important actions (planning, evaluation, information) and services provided to students, graduates and academic staff, the administrative team of the PSP takes care to record, manage, and monitor the data of students, academic staff, the structure and organisation of the courses, the teaching and the provision of services towards the students and the academic community.
+In order to provide accurate information about a number of crucial actions (planning, evaluation, information) and services provided to students, graduates and academic staff, the administrative team at the PSP takes care to record, manage, and monitor the data of students, academic staff, the structure and organisation of the courses, the teaching and the provision of services.

 The PSP makes use of a variety of information systems and approaches to collect data efficiently.
-These include working with pertinent departments and stakeholders, surveys, electronic databases, and academic records.
+These include working with different organisations and stakeholders, surveys, electronic databases, and academic records.
 To ensure the acquisition of accurate and recent data, the PSP takes a data-centric strategy.

-The following are involved in the process of collecting and analysing information: The Coordinating Committee of the PSP, the Committee of Internal Evaluation (OMEA) of the

-Department, the Quality Assurance Unit (MODIP) of the Institution, the Secretariat of the Department as well as the Assembly of the Department in some cases.
+The following are involved in the process of collecting and analysing information: The Coordinating Committee of the PSP, the Committee of Internal Evaluation (OMEA) of the Department, the Quality Assurance Unit (MODIP) of the Institution, the Secretariat of the Department as well as the Assembly of the Department in some cases.